Depression and Addiction

 The 10 common symptoms that are associated with depression:

-• Feelings of helplessness and hopelessness: Feelings of the inability to change and improve your situation; a general bleak outlook on life.
+- Feelings of helplessness and hopelessness: Feeling unable to change your situation with a bleak outlook on life.

-• Loss of interest in your daily activities: Lack of joy in your life, not able to show joy in regular your pastimes, hobbies, meeting up with friends/socializing, and even sex.
+- Loss of interest in daily activities: Lack of joy in hobbies, socializing, and even sex.

-• Changes in appetite and weight: Changes of an increase or decrease in weight of greater than 5% in a month.
+- Changes in appetite and weight: An increase or decrease in weight of more than 5% in a month.

 About Cliffside Malibu